bjagger/cleaning-data-project/README.md

  * y_test.txt
  * subject_train.txt
  * X_train.txt
  * y_train.txt

-Please see run_analysis.R for file paths and description of these files.
+Please see run_analysis.R for file paths and description of these files, and description of each step in the script.

 ### run_analysis (summary)
 "features.txt" is a vector containing over 500 variables.
 A subset of this was created to provide an index of only those names containing "mean" or "std" (84 were found).